Manal-art-coder/portfolio/README.md

 Here are some of the projects I’ve worked on that demonstrate my growing expertise in data analysis.
 These projects focus on data cleaning, analysis, and visualization, with an emphasis on delivering actionable insights.

-### 1. Marketing Campaign Success Prediction – (Data Scientest Training) - February 2025
+### 1. Marketing Campaign Success Prediction - February 2025

 **Objective:** Develop a predictive model to anticipate whether a customer will respond positively to a marketing campaign.